atorras1618/PerMaViss/DISCLAIMER.rst

 DISCLAIMER
 ==========

-**The main purpose of this library is to explore how the Persistent Mayer Vietoris spectral sequence can be used for computing persistent homology.**
+**The main purpose of this library is to explore how the Persistent Mayer Vietoris

-**This does not pretend to be an optimal library.
-Thus, this is slower than most other persistent homology computations.**

-**This library is still on development and is still highly undertested.
+**This library is still on development.
 If you notice any issues, please email TorrasCasasA@cardiff.ac.uk**

 **This library is published under the standard MIT licence.
 Thus: